 I thought l would let you all know how the New Zealand champs went and a bit of my trials history.
 It’s been over seven weeks now since the champs and it still feels awesome to finally get my childhood dream of being NZ Moto Trials Champion.
 It was something l had always strived to do when l was starting out in trials at the age of 13 years old, riding my first trials bike a ty 175 it was always a goal of mine.
 Didn’t think back then it would come at the age of 40 years old tho.
 I started competing in trials in 1993 winning clubman grade and worked my way up the grades winning intermediate in 1996 & A grade class in 1997.
 I then had some time away from the sport to return in 2001 competing in A grade class again and moving up to the top Expert class, competing in my first NZ champs in 2003.
 I managed to win the NZ expert day trial which was run on the first day of the three.
 I finished overall for the championship in 3rd place.
 Then came our twin boys in 2004 so this was when l had another break from the sport and didn’t return to the expert class till 2008.
 This was just after we had returned from Italy supporting Jake Whitaker in the youth world championship where he finished 10th in the world in the youth class.
 I competed in Expert class right though till 2014 finishing in the top 2/3 over those years.
 2014 was going to be my last NZ championship in expert class due to a lower back-injury l had suffered and its called a paracentral annular tear in my L5/S1 and L2/3. l was advised to give up trials from a back specialist.
 I also thought that maybe l had gone as far as l could in the sport and the drive and fun was not the same any more.
 I still was involved in the sport with training days and I competed in the SSDT in 2015/16 but that was it.
 This brings us up to 2017 where l still have the same back problem from 2014 but l had a good friend ring me about six weeks out from the champs to tell me that l should give the champs one more crack.
 I took a few days to think about it and thought why not give it one last shot.
 So, the next six weeks was spent on getting bike fit again riding the bike three times a week.
 Going from not riding at all to three times a week bought on another injury in golfers elbow and l don’t even play golf.
 So, it was physio twice a week as well.
 Big thanks to Kapiti beta for the fresh up of my 2011 beta.
 It felt like new when l got it back and l was feeling good leading into the labour weekend.

-I was on pain relief for the weekend and it wasn’t till later that night l realised l had done some new damage to my lower back from coming back of that bank.
+I was on pain relief for the weekend for my back and it wasn’t till later that night l realised l had done some new damage to my lower back from coming back of that bank.
 But nothing was going to stop me to finish off the weekend.

 Day two and it was in the Maungakotuks, you either love the terrain or hate it and l love this place.
 Ridden there a few times over the years and this was probably my favourite day of the three days.
 This day was very well set out with some really tasty sections in there and the overall night rain made the sections even more of a challenge.
 My first lap was pretty solid but still second place after first lap.
 Today we had 4 laps of 10 sections and l really enjoy terrain like this with slippery rocks, tree roots and banks because it keeps you honest.
 Happy with my riding over the day apart from a silly five on an easy section on my last lap.
 My laps on the day were 18, 8, 8 & 14 with a total of 48 and the win.
 This was also the NZ expert day trial.
 Jules Huguenin was in second place and very consistent on the day with having four laps of 15 with a total of 60.